 From there, take a close look at your online reputation.
 Be sure to check your ratings, feedback, and reviews on sites such as Yelp, Google My Business, Better Business Bureau, and other heavy hitters.
 If there are any major strikes against your brand, take steps to resolve those issues if possible.

-While you’re at it, make sure your personal pages are optimized as well.
-As the principal owner, lenders are likely to check into your online profiles, too.
+While you’re at it, make sure your personal profile pages are cleaned up and accurate as well.
+As the principal owner, lenders are likely to check into your online profile, too.

 8. Determine a Potential Guarantee for the Small Business Loan